Kochi Metro, India

 The Kochi Metro will be completed in phases.
-The first phase is set to begin in June 2013 and be complete by 2016.
+The first phase of construction began in June 2013 and will be completed by 2016.
 The project will be operated under a build, operate and transfer (BOT) basis for a 30-year concession period.

 Kochi Metro purpose and benefits

 Heavy traffic congestion has necessitated the development of a metro rail system in Kochi.
 Buses are currently the major public transportation system in Kochi.

 The new metro system will reduce traffic congestion, while providing safe and rapid transportation to commuters.
 It will also reduce pollution and noise levels, as well as congestion on city roads.
 The project will create employment opportunities for the local people.